 Long story short: there are ways of creating solid and long-lasting bonds between your team members, and in this article I will show you exactly what they are and how you can put them to work.
 Plus, I’m throwing in 5 team building games for you!

-If you want your team to really bond and connect, have them work on these four areas:
+If you want your team to really bond, connect and avoid conflicts, have them work on these four areas:

 gratefulness and empathy,